arythmetic/arythmetic/README.md

-- 👋 Hi, We are the Creators of The Logarithmetic Framework
+- 👋 Hi, We are the Creators of The Logarithmetic CyberQuaNexus Framework
  #Logarithmic
  #Operations
  #Governing